7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 If you want, you can read more details yourself under the two links.

-The 3 values for the CO2 emissions in the table differ in the scope.
+The 3 values for the CO2 emissions in the table differ in scope.

 The CO2 footprint for the transport of goods is based on the WTW observation scope.
 It is used to determine how much CO2 was caused by the transport of goods overall.

-To regulate vehicle CO2 emissions, the regulators use the tank to wheel value.
-The reason is, it is the scope of influence for the vehicle manufacturers.
+To regulate vehicle CO2 emissions, the regulators use the tank-to-wheel value.
+The reason is, that it is the scope of influence for the vehicle manufacturers.

 Why are CO2 emissions calculated in g / tkm?